 - Get Involved

-Today, DC officials publicly released the city’s 2016 Partnership for Assessment of Readiness for College and Careers (PARCC) results.
+Yesterday, DC officials publicly released the city’s 2017 Partnership for Assessment of Readiness for College and Careers (PARCC) results.
 Overall, DC Prep students demonstrated solid performance in both ELA and Math compared to their peers across the city.
-Based on results from the 2016 PARCC exam, DC Prep is the highest-performing network of public charter schools in the nation’s capital for the fifth year running.
+Comparatively speaking, DC Prep is the highest-performing network of public charter schools in the nation’s capital for the sixth year running.

 The state-level 3rd through 8th grade PARCC scores, issued by local education officials including the Office of the State Superintendent of Education (OSSE), demonstrate the efficacy of DC Prep’s educational model and serve as a proof point for a high-quality, Common Core-aligned public education.

 The District of Columbia adopted a rigorous national proficiency level on PARCC of 4+.
 The PARCC exam scores each student’s college and career readiness performance levels on a scale of 1 to 5 as follows:

 • Level 1: Did Not Yet Meet Expectations,

 • Level 4: Met Expectations, and

 Network-wide, DC Prep as an LEA (or organization) has the highest combined ELA and Math proficiency (level 4+) for the economically disadvantaged subgroup citywide.
 In addition:

 • Edgewood Middle Campus (EMC) 8th grade has the highest proficiency rates on the ELA test and the Math grade 8 test in the city.

 • As a whole, EMC and Benning Middle Campus (BMC) made improvements in PARCC scoring among special education subgroups: